Outdoor Ice-Skating Rinks in NYC Including Four Brand-new Rinks

 145th Street and Riverside Drive

-Opens November 12.
-Check the website for hours.
+Open Saturday, November 23-March 2014.
+Check the website for exact date and hours.

 Most people don't even know about this covered outdoor ice-skating rink in the awesome Riverbank State Park.
 It's rarely crowded, offers an inexpensive ice hockey program and ice-skating lessons, and you can buy a seasonal pass for $200 for adults, $150 for children under 18.
 After you skate, check out the park's other attractions, including an indoor swimming pool, sports fields and amazing views.